Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Finding suppliers who can deliver these gifts

 It’s important that every gift has approximately the same monetary value.
 Nothing will dull morale more than knowing that one person received $20 chocolates while another received an iPad.

 A good place to look for inspiration is this list of holiday gift ideas.

 For your clients, gifting is purely a gesture of thanks and has little impact on morale.
 Thus, you have a much freer hand in choosing the right gift.
 For your top clients, it's worth splurging on something personalized to show that you truly care about the relationship.
 This works particularly well if you can get something custom-made for the key stakeholders - cigar boxes, personalized golf clubs, etc.

 Few clients, if any, will switch agencies during the holiday season.
-Most will wait out until the new year to evaluate existing relationships and seek out new partnerships, if necessary.
+Most will wait until the new year to evaluate existing relationships and seek out new partnerships, if necessary.